influx6/hub/README.md

 ####Helpers

 	###### ClientSideOnly:
 		JStripe: provides a object that maps a dart object to JsObject and add functions that bind to values or functions of that JsObject or its inner values

 	##### Both
 		State: provides an object that has a set level of functions that run when activate

 		StateManager: provides a higher level object that uses state objects as a means of manager state

 		Switch: a basic object with a on or off state,allowing to do a truthy or falsy checker

 		Distributor: a basic list that accepts functions and then propagates a value to all when its emit method is called

 		Transformable: takes a function and passes all values to that function for mutation

 		SymbolCache: a simple factory of symbols which caches them on creation for reuse

 		MapDecorator: a decorates a map with get,update,destroy calls

 		SingleLibraryManager: allows grabbing a library definition from the current MirrorSystem

 		Counter: a simple class that provides a increment,decrement function calls

 		SparceList: provides a means of adding items into an array at any position,underneath it uses a map,which turns into an array when calling its toList method

 		Mutator: a simple object that takes a set of functions, where each results from the previous mutates the value used to call the next one.

 		Injector: provides a base class for activation of a routine depending on the truthy or falsy value of a condition function, eg
 			ListInjector: takes items into array and when the condition set is matched,ejects those values out
 			PostionInjector: injects into specific position of an array and when it matches the required condition,ejects the array
 			LengthInjector: takes values into an array and if length matches its specified value,ejects a new array with the values it received

 ####Static Helpers
 	map, eachSync,eachAsync,eachSyncMap,eachAsyncMap,filterValues,filterKeys,compose

 	createMessageMatcher: creates a function that checks the truthy state of a function with a value and returns true or a map with a predefined message of failure

 	randomString: takes a number and generates an array containing random strings for each index of the array

 	cycle: runs a function for a specified number of times

 	merge: merges to maps into a new map,a basic union operation,allows values destructions

 	quickSort: provides a restrictive quicksort algorithm on a list

 	findMiddle: finds the middle value's index in a list of numbers

-	classMirrorInvokeNamedSupportTest: checks wether the current mirror system allows using named arguments findLibrary, findClass: finds a class/library with the mirrorsystem
+	classMirrorInvokeNamedSupportTest: checks wether the current mirror system allows using named arguments

+	findLibrary, findClass: finds a class/library with the mirrorsystem

 	switchUnless: checks if a value is null and switches a default value for it else returns that value

 	encryptNamedArguments: turns a Map<String,dynamic> into a Map<Symbol,dynamic>

 	decryptNamedArguments: turns a Map<Symbol,dynamic> into a Map<String,dynamic>

 	encryptSymbol: turns a string into a symbol

 	decryptSymbol: turns a symbol into a string

 	dualPartial: takes a function and returns a function that awaits 2 values which it then runs on the supplied function,a basic partial for 2 values

-	dualCurry: takes a function and awaits supply of its arguments in a backward(right to left manner), a basic two value curry function matchMapConditions/matchListConditions: takes a set of functions and runs a value on them,returns a future that completes with an error if any condition function fails captureMapConditions/captureListConditions: takes a set of functions and runs a value on them,returning a map/list of the return values for those functions, allows doing a condition matchers that return errors or messages on why a value failed to pass a condition
+	dualCurry: takes a function and awaits supply of its arguments in a backward(right to left manner), a basic two value curry function

+	matchMapConditions/matchListConditions: takes a set of functions and runs a value on them,returns a future that completes with an error if any condition function fails

+	captureMapConditions/captureListConditions: takes a set of functions and runs a value on them,returning a map/list of the return values for those functions, allows doing a condition matchers that return errors or messages on why a value failed to pass a condition

 	compose: takes two functions and binds the return a new function that binds the return value of one as the input of the other

+	... and much more

 ####Example: